jbdoumenjou/mygoserver/readme.md

 This file is added to .gitignore for security reasons.
 You can create your own .env file with the following content:
 You can use ```openssl rand -base64 64``` to generate a secret key.
+And an API_KEY to secure the API.
 ```
 # .env
 JWT_SECRET=your-secret-key
+API_KEY=your-api-key
 ```

 Please, keep in mind that the code is "experimental" as it is a playground to learn Go.